fraboniface/fraboniface.github.io/_posts/2019-09-04-so-it-begins.md

 - energy: an in-depth study of nuclear energy;
 - sustainability: growth, the exponential function, and our brain;
 - environment: ecology for capitalists;
-- economics: an introduction to Modern Monetary Theory.

 ### Posting frequency
 I have no rule, for now.
 I will spend as much time as necessary on my posts.
 The question is whether to break down long articles in several installments.